lambdarw/SEO/README.md

 ```

 ## ⏰ Optimized Inference with vLLM
-To maximize inference efficiency, we recommend leveraging the [vLLM](https://docs.vllm.ai/en/latest/) framework for batched and cached inference.
+To maximize inference efficiency, we recommend leveraging the [vLLM](https://docs.vllm.ai/en/latest/) framework for batched and cached inference, with a associated performance overhead.

 Installation Instructions, requiring CUDA 11.8+:
 ```yaml